School Counseling Student Handbook

 Alumni Survey: Every 3 years, alumni will be asked to complete an alumni survey, in which the program is evaluated.

-Employer Survey: Every 3 years, employers of the School of Interdisciplinary Studies and Education graduates will be asked to complete a survey in which the program and the alumni are evaluated.
+Employer Survey: Every 3 years, employers of graduates will be asked to complete a survey in which the program and the alumni are evaluated.

 Dissemination of Program Information: There are multiple means by which program information is disseminated.
 Updates are sent out regularly on the school counseling list serve and posted on the school counseling website.
 Alumni receive information from the alumni office and department.